Best Ohio Stepparent Adoption Guide: What to Know Before You File

 Does Stepparent Adoption Require a Home Study in Ohio?

-Before filing, confirm with your county Probate Court clerk what their current practice is for stepparent adoption investigations.
+Before filing, confirm with your qualified assessor and county Probate Court clerk what their current process requires.
 This is a procedural question the clerk's office can answer; it is not legal advice.
 Getting this wrong costs you time and money.

 Does Stepparent Adoption Require an Attorney in Ohio?